Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ![m5-uml](Images/M5_Design.png)
 On the left we show what our plan was for our M5Stack design, on the right we show what the end product actually ended up looking like.
 Clearly Arduino is not the best for Object Oriented Design...

-## The evolution of UI wireframes for key sub-systems
+## EVOLUTION OF UI WIREFRAMES FOR KEY SUBSYSTEMS

 Our [User Story video](Images/paper_prototype_video.mp4), developed during the prototype phase, demonstrates our initial design for our product.
 How this changed for each subsystem will be considered in this section.